 This is the tall raised bed in my garden.
 You can see the construction process here.
 I used the back support posts to create a privacy / wind shelter wall as well.
-I had extra soil available after building my pond, so I did fill the box with soil.
-I grow some things in the box and fill in gaps with containers as well.
+I had extra soil available after building my pond, so I used it to fill the box.

 After building the first, tall raised bed (above), I fell in love with the height and decided to update my old veggie garden beds.

 This is the BEFORE:

 Here’s the (almost) AFTER (just finishing up construction).
 I actually built them around the current veggie garden so the kale and other fall veggies could finish up for the season.
 I don’t recommend this as it made for awkward moments!